blockchainbird/DID_matrix/README.md

 2. (de)centralisation: any intermediation? (steering groups, ownership, investors, patents, licenses)
 3. Recent communication (number and date of interactions in social media about the method)
 4. Timeline and roadmap (any present? sticked to ….?)
-5. Quality of the method description: Completeness, Interoperability, creativity, uniqueness
+5. Quality of the method description: completeness, interoperability, creativity, uniqueness
 6. Ease of use of the method (operational, webservice for testing, sandbox, examples, blockchains / DLTs to create the DIDs
 7. another one